andrew/ultimate-awesome/README.md

 - [awesome-azure-sql](https://github.com/Azure-Samples/awesome-azure-sql) - An awesome list of Azure SQL samples for Developers of any Language and Platform.
 - [Awesome-Generative-Image-Composition](https://github.com/bcmi/Awesome-Generative-Image-Composition) - A curated list of papers, code, and resources pertaining to generative image composition or object insertion. .
 - [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .
+- [awesome-graph-universe](https://github.com/graphgeeks-lab/awesome-graph-universe) - A curated list of resources for graph-related topics, including graph databases, analytics and science.
 - [Awesome-SAM2](https://github.com/GuoleiSun/Awesome-SAM2) - This repo aims to include materials (papers, codes, slides) about SAM2 (segment anything in images and videos).
 We are continuously improving the project.
 Welcome to PR the works (papers, repos) that are missed.
 - [awesome-theory-of-mind](https://github.com/Mars-tin/awesome-theory-of-mind) - Machine Theory of Mind Reading List.
 Built upon EMNLP Findings 2023 Paper: Towards A Holistic Landscape of Situated Theory of Mind in Large Language Models.
 - [awesome-interviews](https://github.com/resumejob/awesome-interviews) - Resources for preparing tech interviews.